mrjones-plip/Keys-To-The-Tunnel/README.md

 `ssh -T -R 4555:127.0.0.1:1234 alligator-lovely@tunnel.domain.com`

 And then in a browser they could go to `https://alligator-lovely-ssl.tunnel.domain.com` - note extra `-ssl` in URL!
-This ensures the proxy server speaks SSL to your localhost.
+This ensures the proxy server speaks TLS to your localhost.

 ## To do